apache/freemarker/README.md

 - First, build the project with Gradle if you haven't yet (see earlier how).
 - "New..." -> "Project from existing source"
-  - Point to the root project `incubator-freemarker`) directory
+  - Point to the project root directory
   - On the next screen, select "Import project from external model" and "Gradle"
   - On the next screen, select "Use gradle wrapper task configuration" [TODO: or keep default?].
     Be sure at least Java 8 is selected for Gradle.
 Other defaults should be fine.